 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: We recently developed a novel and highly sensitive and specific hepatitis C virus antigens (HCV-Ags) enzyme immunoassay (EIA) for one-step diagnosis of viremic HCV infection.
-The present blindly tested this test’s performance in 147 sera, 10 without HCV or HIV infection; 54, viremic HCV monoinfection; 38, viremic HCV/HIV coinfection; and 45, viremic HCV and non-viremic HIV coinfection.
-Our results demonstrated that the HCV-Ags EIA is highly sensitive and specific in the setting of HIV coinfection, regardless of HIV infection status and CD4 count.
-These data support the clinical application of our HCV-Ags test in one-step diagnosis of HCV infection in HIV-infected individuals.
+Core tip: We recently developed a novel and highly sensitive and specific hepatitis C virus antigens (HCV-Ags) enzyme immunoassay for one-step diagnosis of viremic HCV infection.
+The present blindly tested this test’s performance in 147 sera: 10 without HCV or human immunodeficiency virus (HIV) infection; 54 with viremic HCV monoinfection; 38 with viremic HCV/HIV coinfection; and 45 with viremic HCV and non-viremic HIV coinfection.
+Our results demonstrated that the HCV-Ags enzyme immunoassay is highly sensitive and specific in the setting of HIV coinfection, regardless of HIV infection status and CD4 count.
+These data support the clinical application of the HCV-Ags test in one-step diagnosis of HCV infection in HIV-infected individuals.

 Hu KQ, Cui W, Rouster SD, Sherman KE.
-Hepatitis C virus antigens enzyme immunoassay for one-step diagnosis of hepatitis C virus co-infection in human immunodeficiency virus infected individuals.
+Hepatitis C virus antigens enzyme immunoassay for one-step diagnosis of hepatitis C virus coinfection in human immunodeficiency virus infected individuals.
 World J Hepatol 2019; in press

 INTRODUCTION

-Chronic hepatitis C virus (HCV) infection affects approximately 115 million individuals worldwide that can progress to chronic hepatitis C (CHC), cirrhosis, and is associated with development of hepatocellular carcinoma[1,2].
-HCV infection is also common in human immunodeficiency virus (HIV)-infected individuals, as both infections share the same modes of transmission[3] The activity and progression of liver injury are more severe in HCV and HIV co-infected individuals than those with HCV monoinfection[4].
-Research advances have resulted in clinical application of direct acting anti-viral (DAA) treatment for HCV infection.
-All these treatment regimens are highly safe and effective, associated with > 95% sustained virologic response (SVR) rates, even in those with HCV/HIV coinfection[5-8].
-It is recommended that HIV and HCV coinfection should not be treated differently as in HCV monoinfection[7,8].
+Chronic hepatitis C virus (HCV) infection affects approximately 115 million individuals worldwide that can progress to chronic hepatitis C or cirrhosis, and it is associated with development of hepatocellular carcinoma[1,2].
+HCV infection is also common in human immunodeficiency virus (HIV)-infected individuals, as both infections share the same modes of transmission[3].
+The activity and progression of liver injury are more severe in HCV and HIV coinfected individuals than those with HCV monoinfection[4].
+Research advances have resulted in clinical application of direct acting anti-viral treatment for HCV infection.
+All these treatment regimens are highly safe and effective and associated with > 95% sustained virologic response rates even in those with HCV/HIV coinfection[5-8].
+It is recommended that HIV and HCV coinfection should not be treated differently than HCV monoinfection[7,8].
 Successful eradication of HCV has been shown to improve the prognosis of HCV-induced liver disease and reduce the associated mortality[9,10].
-Both WHO and US CDC have advocated eradicating HCV infection by 2030[11,12].
+Both the World Health Organization and the United States of America Center for Disease Control have advocated eradicating HCV infection by 2030[11,12].
 These emphasize the essential need for effective HCV screening and diagnosis, including HIV-infected individuals, to link them to appropriate care.

-However, the current two-step HCV test process represents one of the main barriers for effective HCV screening[7,13,14], as it is suboptimal, costly, inconvenient, time consuming, and globally not widely available or affordable.
+However, the current two-step HCV test process represents one of the main barriers for effective HCV screening[7,13,14], as it is suboptimal, costly, inconvenient, time consuming, and globally not widely available.
 Current anti-HCV tests, although highly specific and sensitive, cannot distinguish viremic HCV (V-HCV) infection from resolved HCV (R-HCV) infection[15].
 Thus, when anti-HCV is tested positive, an expensive HCV reverse transcription-polymerase chain reaction (RT-PCR) is mandatory to further test the presence or absence of viremia.
 Additionally, anti-HCV testing cannot be used for diagnosing acute HCV infection and may cause false negative results in immunocompromised patients, those receiving immunosuppressive therapy, or on hemodialysis[16,17].
 Although serum HCV RNA RT-PCR is a highly specific and sensitive test to detect V-HCV infection, the dependence on expensive equipment, high cost, and time-consuming nature limit its applicability, especially in developing countries and regions.